 So, are you wondering how you can travel for free or with a very low budget?
 I’ll walk you through the three main costs travelers usually have (and how to avoid them): Accommodation, Transport, and Food.

-How to travel for free – see the world without money
+My top tips to travel for free – travel with no money

 Part I: How to get accommodation for free

 Ready to live a rent-free life?
 These are a few great ways to start.

 One of my favorite long-term travel tips is to become a volunteer and participate in a work exchange.
 You offer your skills and help and in return, you get at least free accommodation – sometimes even food.